channahnaiman/Lab3/README.md

 Please submit the following deliverables:

-- Shared GitHub Classroom lab3 repository where you worked on this project as a group (there should be commits from all group members)
+- Shared GitHub lab3 repository where you worked on this project as a group (there should be commits from all group members); or individual GitHub repo if you worked alone
 - Individual Sakai submission under "Lab 3":
   - URL of shared GitHub team repository
   - Brief description of your collaboration style and summary of your